ListTINAmotley/LcommaG/README.md

 The functions that begin with "market_" are used for buying, selling, and placing bids on a list element.
-For example, to bid on the list element associated with \_index, send the bid (in wei, not ether) along with the function execution of market_DeclareBid(\_index).
+For example, to bid on the list element associated with \_index, send the bid along with the function execution of market_DeclareBid(\_index).

 Note that if there's a transaction involving ether (successful sale,